rogervs/cadcadgolem/README.md

 ## Security Notice
 The communication on the Golem network is currently not encrypted, so do not use this for any sensitive data.

+## Caveats
+You need at least twice as many simulation runs as you have nodes, else it the simulation will fail.